fossas/spectrometer/docs/reference/fossa_yml.md

 ```

 ### `paths:`
 The paths filtering section allows you to specify which paths should be scanned and which should not.
-The paths should be written as their location from the root of your project.
+The paths should be listed as their location from the root of your project.

 ```yaml
 paths: